-Charlie Coldfield is an actor, writer and creative partner of multi-media production company Wandering Tiger.
+Charlie Coldfield is an actor, writer, director and creative partner of multi-media production company Wandering Tiger.

-With Wandering Tiger he is currently co-producing their BFI/Creative England supported short film Hell’s Bells in which he will also star as cult deprogrammer Howard Webb.
+With Wandering Tiger he has recently co-produced their BFI/Creative England supported short film Hell’s Bells in which he also appears as cult deprogrammer Howard Webb.

 Previously with Wandering Tiger he has developed the family show Granny Eyeball for the stage (based on an as yet unpublished novel of the same name) and performed in the 60’s set short film Seeing Red in the leading role of Drake Dalton, a colourblind photographer experimenting with LSD.